mario-to-lowercase/MicroDoc/pages/configuration.md

-# 🛠️ Microblog Configuration Settings Guide
+# 🛠️ MicroDoc Configuration Settings Guide

-This comprehensive guide explains all available configuration options in the `settings.json` file, which controls the behavior and appearance of your Microblog site.
+This comprehensive guide explains all available configuration options in the `settings.json` file, which controls the behavior and appearance of your MicroDoc site.

 ---

 ## 📄 Configuration File Overview

-The `settings.json` file is the central configuration point for your Microblog installation.
+The `settings.json` file is the central configuration point for your MicroDoc installation.
 It controls everything from basic site information to navigation structure, page definitions, and visual styling.

 ### 📂 File Location

-The `settings.json` file should be placed in the root directory of your Microblog installation.
+The `settings.json` file should be placed in the root directory of your MicroDoc installation.

 ### 📝 JSON Format